-This fact sheet covers the symptoms, risk factors and diagnosis of monkeypox.
+This fact sheet covers the symptoms, risk factors and diagnosis of mpox.

-Visit our monkeypox hub for information on how many monkeypox cases have been identified in NSW since 20 May 2022, as well as how to reduce your risk of catching and spreading the virus.
+Visit our mpox (monkeypox) hub for information on how many mpox cases have been identified in NSW since 20 May 2022, as well as how to reduce your risk of catching and spreading the virus.

-Monkeypox is a viral infection that causes a rash.
-It is mainly spread by skin-to-skin contact with someone who has monkeypox.
+Mpox is a viral infection that causes a rash.
+It is mainly spread by skin-to-skin contact with someone who has mpox.
 Most people recover within a few weeks.

-Since May 2022, there has been a global increase in monkeypox cases reported from multiple countries where monkeypox is not usually seen.
+Since May 2022, there has been a global increase in mpox cases reported from multiple countries where mpox is not usually seen.
 Most of the cases are in gay, bisexual and other men who have sex with men.

-The situation with monkeypox in NSW is changing rapidly.
-While most cases have been acquired overseas, a small number have acquired their infections in Australia.
+While most cases in NSW have been acquired overseas, a small number have acquired their infections in Australia.